Kroger pulls Russian-produced vodka from its shelves - NewsBreak

 Liquor stores throughout the U.S. and Canada have been refusing to sell Russian-made vodka since Russia invaded Ukraine on Thursday.

-Various bars have not only pulled Russian-made products, but they’ve also begun promoting Ukrainian brands instead .Aside from vodka, what does the US import from Russia?
+Various bars have not only pulled Russian-made products, but they’ve also begun promoting Ukrainian brands instead .From banking to sports to vodka, Russia’s isolation grows

 Governors from numerous states, including Utah, Texas, Virginia, and Ohio, have either ordered or called for Russian-made products to remove Russian-sourced brands from stores shelves.
 Others have gone so far as to direct officials to cut ties with Russian entities.